11 Tips for Those Who Can’t Forget Their Ex

 Here is another, more prominent rule: No contact until you are completely healed.
 This means unfollowing and blocking your ex on all social media, deleting their number, not asking their friends about them.
 As a matter of fact, it would be helpful to distance yourself from your ex’s friends in a healthy and respectful way.
 It’s ok to stay friends with your ex but reconnection is possible only after some time.
 It is only possible in case your relationship was not toxic and abusive.
 You can read about the importance of parting ways forever with an abusive or toxic partner in our article about toxic relationships.

 It is also better if you avoid places that your ex frequents.
-It might get stressful a bit.
+It might get a bit stressful.
 You might even consider this paranoid.
 Maybe you will have to give up your favorite place in the town.
 The cons of constantly tearing your heart apart with nostalgia and confusion are not worth that.
 Meanwhile, you could discover other new places, that you might have overlooked because of your commitment to couples’ compromises.
 Oh, well…

 4. Take yourself on a date